catfish0w0/blog/_posts/2023-07-26-Basic-Java-Concepts-2.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: basc_java_2
-title: Basic Data Structure and Concept of Java language
+title: Arrays in Java:Exploring the Data Structure and Java Libraries

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml